x1B/ax-developer-tools-widget/content/includes/widgets/developer-tools/ax-events-display-widget/README.md

 *R2.4* The widget MUST offer to filter events _by source type_, using a group of toggle controls.
 The predefined sender types are _runtime_ and _widgets_ to distinguish events sent by the LaxarJS runtime from widget-sent events.

+*R2.5* The widget MUST offer to filter events based on a _filter resource_.
+The following fields are supported for the filter resource:

+  * `topics`: an array of event-name prefixes to include in the output.
+    If missing or `null`, default to `[ '' ]` (include all events).

+  * `sources`: an array of event-senders to include.
+    If missing or `null`, include all senders.

+  * `targets`: an array of event-recipients to include.
+    If missing or `null`, include all recipients.

 ###  3. Allow to show local events _(showLocalEvents)_